VhaTer/HexStrike-ai-Tools-checker/README.md

-## HexStrike AI Tools Checker -
+# HexStrike AI Tools Checker v6.0 (V6 Complete Edition)

-### Overview
-Overview
+## 🚀 Overview
-HexStrike.Tools.sh is a script for verifying, auditing, and validating the installation and accessibility of 150+ cybersecurity tools as listed in the HexStrike AI V6 README.
-It offers comprehensive coverage, ensuring your penetration testing and security analysis environment is properly equipped, and is enhanced for advanced exploitation and security workflows.
+HexStrikeTools.sh is a comprehensive script for verifying, auditing, and validating the installation and accessibility of **200+ cybersecurity tools** as listed in the official HexStrike AI V6 README.
+This enhanced version provides complete alignment with HexStrike-ai V6 requirements, ensuring your penetration testing and security analysis environment is fully equipped for AI-powered security operations.

+### ✨ V6.0 Enhancements
+- **Complete V6 Alignment**: All missing tools from official HexStrike-ai V6 README added
+- **200+ Tools Coverage**: Expanded from 150+ to 200+ tools across 13 categories
+- **New Cryptography Category**: Added dedicated cryptography and hash analysis tools
+- **Enhanced Cloud Security**: Comprehensive cloud security tool coverage (25 tools)
+- **Advanced OSINT**: Extended OSINT capabilities with social media analysis tools

 ## 🛠️ Requirements